Children in Crisis

 Children in Crisis was a non-profit organization aimed at improving the lives of children and women from underprivileged backgrounds in third-world countries.
 It was headquartered in London, England.
 On the 25th anniversary of Children in Crisis's foundation in 2018, it was merged with Street Child, an organisation run by Tom Dannatt in Bangladesh, Afghanistan and Sierra Leone.

 Patronage

-It was founded by Sarah, Duchess of York, who was life president.
+The organization was founded by Sarah, Duchess of York, who served as president.
 Her elder daughter, Princess Beatrice of York, served as Ambassador of Children in Crisis starting in 2007.
 Alongside Beatrice, her younger daughter, Princess Eugenie of York, attended the fundraising annual dinner in March 2011.

 The vice-presidents were: Paul Szkiler, Grahame Harding, Olivier de Givenchy and Mark Olbrich.